CRG Research Report

 racers like Mark often drilled the drums and backing plates to help dissipate the built

 up heat that caused braking performance to suffer.

 A Word About Brake Drums

-All brake drums were (and still are) a composite design; the drums are centrifugally-cast
+All brake drums were (and still are) a composite design; the web is steel and the outer

-in rotating molds.
-The web (stamping) is inserted in the mold first, then molten iron is
+The stamped steel web is inserted in the mold first, then molten

 On Corvette drum brakes ('63-'64), the web on standard and J65 drums is .110" thick,